Santosh-Jayaswal/Data-Analyst-AWS/README.md

 # Descriptive Analytics
 1. **Project Description**: Identifying the most frequent street for tree planting to plan maintenance and future planting strategies.
 2. **Project Title**: Highlighting popular street having trees.
-3. **Objective**: This data can help the city prioritize streets with greater capacity for trees get sufficient attention for maintenance such as watering, pruning, pest control while promoting environmental equity
+3. **Objective**: This data can help the city prioritize streets with greater capacity for trees get sufficient attention for maintenance such as watering, pruning, pest control while promoting environmental equity.
-4. **Dataset**: This dataset has certain attributes that describe
+4. **Dataset**: This dataset has certain attributes that describe.

     •	TREE_ID: A unique ID for each tree.